CasperLaiTW/ERBAutocomplete/README.md

 Manually:

 1. Type ERB keyword like **if**, **else** or nothing.
-2. Press `Command` + `space`, will activate completion.
+2. Press `Control` + `space`, will activate completion.
 ST would popup to tip you and select you want.

 Automatic completion: